Written by Alexandra Thompson on May 3 , 2023

 Creating a piece of content is so much more than firing off some thoughts and posting it to your social media channels.
 Besides the actual writing, content creation requires keyword research, outlining, finding and adding links, including visuals, editing, posting, engaging with readers… the list goes on.

-A content calendar can keep your team on the same page and ensure that content is being produced consistently.
+A content calendar can keep your team on the same page and ensure consistent content is produced.
 You can schedule every aspect of the creation process and include everyone from your content writers to your editors, social media team, and more.

-Overwhelmed at the prospect of having to constantly publish new content?
+Overwhelmed at the prospect of having to publish new content constantly?
 Good news!
 You don’t always have to create brand-new content to keep delivering information and insights to your audience.

 Cox offers some strategies for repurposing content: